rosslambert/SDV-FriendMod/README.md

 * Jacob now has a "sleepy" animation that he uses during book club.
 * Some minor changes to daily schedules.
 * Some minor changes to likes and dislikes.
-* Added placeholder dialogue for the resort for all characters.
+* Added placeholder dialogue for the Ginger Island resort for all characters.
 I still need to add proper dialogue later.

 ### V 2.0.2
 * Added an event on the beach when the player gets 2 hearts with Shelby.